kshetline/ligatures-limited/README.md

 With the defaults settings for this extension, ligatures are only rendered in three contexts: _operators_, _punctuation_, and _comment markers_, plus one special case: `0x` when followed by a hexadecimal digit in a numeric context, rendered as `0×` (if supported by your chosen font).

 Also by default, ligatures for `www`, `ff`, `fi`, `fl`, `ffi`, `ffl` are suppressed in all contexts, as well as the special case of `x` between any two decimal digits, which, unless suppressed, renders as (for example) `2×4`.
-If you want to see these ligatures (provided, of courses, that your chosen font contains them), you must expressly enable them.
+If you want to see any of these ligatures rendered (provided, of courses, that your chosen font defines them), you must expressly enable them.

 Ligatures can also be suppressed (with individual characters shown instead) at the current insert cursor position (this is the default setting), for all of the current line being edited, or within all of the current text selection.
 This feature can be turned off entirely as well, so that the cursor position or text selection has no effect.